 As an anticlimax the stage ends up, and you arrive at, the roundabout before Riom where we took the D446 to the right to Mozac to bring us to LdF Hotel le Moulin des Gardelles.
 It is better to go straight instead on to the D227 and at the edge of Riom go right towards Mozac on the D986.
 This road is much quieter and less dangerous than the D446.
 Also feels a bit shorter (still about 3 kilometers from the roundabout!)

-Le Moulin de Gardelles sounds good (and is also good!) but much less romantic than the name suggests and its location so unfortunate between all these supermarkets, convenience stores, car repairs and sellers, fastfood chains… (75€ pp demi pension; with Nikki the bordercolli inviting you to play with her!)
+Le Moulin de Gardelles sounds good (and is also good!) but much less romantic than the name suggests and its location so unfortunate between all these supermarkets, convenience stores, car repairs and car sellers, fastfood chains…etc. (75€ pp demi pension; with Nikki the bordercolli inviting you to play!)
 Bicycles were parked in the conference room.

 My recommendation for the route planners (or else to sort out yourself) would be to avoid Riom and Clermont-Ferrand altogether (see further) and find a bike-friendly route directly to VOLVIC from somewhere after Combronde and before Saint-Bonnet.
 (Must be possible: via Yssac-la-Tourette, Châtelguyon, Enval…).

 DAY 11: From Riom to Clermont-Ferrand: 27km, 513m D+, 2h27, V3

 We thought we would take half a day break: so, a short ride to CF and maybe visiting the city in the afternoon…

 The morning offered a V3 as a stage, not too technical but very bumpy towards Châteaugay.
 It is probably this stretch, from their horse drawn carriage with wooden wheels, that inspired the Michelin brothers to do something about it…?!